jslow421/nextjs-tailwindcss-chatgpt-clone/README.md

 To get started with ChatGPT Clone, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/ChatGPT-Clone.git`
-2. Install the dependencies: `yarn`
+2. Install the dependencies: `npm install`
 3. Set up your environment variables by creating a `.env` file and adding the necessary values.
-4. Run the development server: `yarn dev`
+4. Run the development server: `npm run dev`
 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Contributing